14. Degree and Certificate Requirements

-14.1 Formal application for degrees must be completed and submitted online at https://howdy.tamu.edu no later than the Friday of the fifth week of the fall or spring semester in which the student expects to complete their requirements for graduation.
-Students who wish to graduate in August must submit formal application for degrees before the Friday of the first week of the second summer term.
-Under unusual circumstances, an application for a degree may be accepted after the stated deadline; however, no application will be accepted after the last class day of the semester, as published in the academic calendar.
+14.1 Formal application for degrees and certificates must be completed and submitted online at https://howdy.tamu.edu no later than the Friday of the fifth week of the fall or spring semester in which the student expects to complete their requirements for graduation.
+Students who will complete their requirements in August must submit formal application for degrees and certificates before the fourth class day of the second summer term.
+Under unusual circumstances, an application for a degree or certificate may be accepted after the stated deadline; however, no application will be accepted after the last class day of the semester, as published in the academic calendar.

-14.2.1 When a student has completed all academic requirements for graduation, and fails to submit an application for degree within 30 days of completing these requirements, an application for degree may be submitted by their academic Dean or designee.
+14.2.1 When a student has completed all academic requirements for graduation, and fails to submit an application for degree or certificate within 30 days of completing these requirements, an application for the credential may be submitted by their academic Dean or designee.
 The student will be responsible for all related fees.
 An application submitted under these circumstances cannot be canceled without prior permission of the Dean or designee.

 14.3 Undergraduate Double Majors